jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 fake_password_address = 0xffffcc80 # random address in the stack where we will store our string
 ```

-Now it's time to store our bitvector in memory and put it's address into `EAX`.
+Now it's time to store our bitvector in memory and put its address into `EAX`.
 Conveniently angr makes it really easy to do it through the following methods

 ```
 initial_state.memory.store(fake_password_address, password) # store symbolic bitvector to the address we specified before